RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-optimizations.md

 REGARDS provides several type of configurations in order to optimize its performances:
 - the number of parallel processes that can be run by microservice - this global thread pool will be **shared by all tenants** on every instance of microservice (`regards.jobs.pool.size`)
-- the number of parallel database connections you allow **by tenant** and by microservice - a connection pool is created for every tenant on every instance of microservice (`regards.jpa.multitenant.maxPoolSize`)
+- the number of parallel database connections permitted **by tenant** and by microservice - a connection pool is created for every tenant on every instance of microservice (`regards.jpa.multitenant.maxPoolSize`)
 - the number of entities handled inside a microservice process.
 Every REGARDS process exposes a property to override the number of entities handled *on a bulk*

 :::caution Important
-Usually, it's more efficient to configure each service to allow:
+Usually, it is more efficient to configure each service to allow:
 - a large number of parallel processes
 - a small number of entities to process on every parallel process

-But it depends on how many resources you can allocated to REGARDS services.
+But it depends on how many resources you can allocate to REGARDS services.
 :::

 :::info Implications